simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 ### Paper Jams and How to Clear Them

 As a cybersecurity expert, it is important to understand the common printing issues that can arise, including paper jams.
 Paper jams can be frustrating and can disrupt workflow. **Print quality issues** are one of the main problems that can lead to paper jams.
 When the [print quality is poor](https://all3dp.com/2/under-extrusion-3d-printing-all-you-need-to-know/), it can cause the paper to get stuck in the printer, resulting in a jam.
-To prevent paper jams caused by print quality issues, it is essential to address the underlying problems.
+To prevent paper jams caused by print quality issues, you need to address the underlying problems.
 Here are some steps to clear paper jams and improve print quality:

 ### Print Quality Problems and Solutions